isacdaavid/np-mvpa/README.md

    make [ -j #CORES ] atlas_means
    ```

+6. More prepro: adjust for the number of fMRI `RUNS` inside the
+   `Makefile` (this currently **assumes all runs have the same number
-6. More prepro: linearly detrend and normalize signals:
+   of volumes**), then linearly detrend and normalize signals:

    ```
    make [ -j #CORES ] detrend_normalize